Andscowal/bluebonnets/README.md

 The contact form is merely for aesthetics, it does not operate at this time, although I will work to get it up and running when I'm able to, unless someone else wants to do so for me.

+This site is currently hosted by GitHub Pages at https://andscowal.github.io/bluebonnets/

 Thanks for stopping by and happy coding!